 4 – Indulge yourself on a food tour

-For foodies and gastronauts, there couldn’t be a better destination than Bologna.
 The city’s best-loved cuisines include the world-famous Tagliatelle al Ragù Bolognese, cured meats and sausages like mortadella and prosciutto and sharp cheeses like Parmigiano Reggiano.
+What better way to try all these local delicacies than with the help of a local guide during a food tour?

 Whether you’re checking out the best lunch places or exploring some of the secret culinary hotspots around town, it’s the perfect way to dive into the famously fabulous food scene!